International Marketing and Exporting (Revision 9)

 - Lesson 3: Developing a Global Vision Through Marketing Research

-- Lesson 4: Canada in the World and the Dynamic Environment of International Marketing
+- Lesson 4: The Dynamic Environment of International Marketing

-- Lesson 5: Cultural Dynamics of International Markets and Economic and Technological Environments
+- Lesson 5: Cultural Dynamics in Assessing Global Markets

 Your final grade in MKTG 414: International Marketing and Exporting will be based on your performance on three assignments and a final examination.
-The discussion questions posed in the Discussion Forums are not part of the course assessment.
 To receive credit for this course, you must receive at least a “D” (50%) on the final examination and a minimum overall course grade of “D” (50 percent).
 Any assignments that are not submitted will receive a grade of 0%.
 The weighting of each assessment activity is indicated in the table below.

 |Assignment 0 (Term Project Proposal)||Assignment 1||Assignment 2||Assignment 3||Final Exam||Total|